 On the surface, these two microcurrent tools are very similar: Both devices provide a natural face lift; a skin gym.
 Both devices are beloved by many of the same A-listers, such as Jennifer Aniston.
 And both devices are made after 2 aestheticians saw a need for an at-home device (alternative to office treatments) that will maintain lifting results longer and better than if you just got a regular (wrinkle improving) facial.
 You could easily think these devices work the same way.

-Extra points for being super easy to master: Simply glide up and out with your chosen device and a generous coat of conductive gel wherever you are lifting.
+Extra points for being super easy to master: Simply glide up and out with your chosen device and a generous coat of conductive gel wherever you are lifting for a full facial.

 Yes, there are alternatives, such as going under the knife, however, an electrical facial with microcurrent devices have zero side effects, unless you have a specific condition cautioning against electrical currents.